GNOME/pygobject/docs/tutorials/gtk4/clipboard.rst

 For more complex data you must use the :meth:`Gdk.Clipboard.set_content` method were you have to pass a :class:`Gdk.ContentProvider`.
-A content provider is usually created using :meth:`Gtk.ContentProvider.new_for_value` where you only pass the value.
+A content provider is usually created using :meth:`Gdk.ContentProvider.new_for_value` where you only pass the value.

 To read the clipboard values :class:`Gdk.Clipboard` provides three async methods.
 For textual or image data use :meth:`Gdk.Clipboard.read_text_async` or